How to Tell Your Bosses They're Wrong

 But the more organizational power managers have, the less likely people are to pick them up on mistakes, because, well, they're the boss.

 This makes it all the more important to speak up when you know that your boss is wrong, but the prospect of doing so can unsettle even the bravest person.
 Your boss is probably the person who hired you and who signs your paycheck.
-He or she is one link above you in the food chain, and he might not appreciate being outsmarted by a "subordinate."
-So, do you risk telling him about his mistake?
+They're above you in the food chain, and they might not appreciate being outsmarted by a "subordinate."
+So, do you risk telling them about their mistake?
 Or do you bite your tongue and leave the company to sort out the mess?

-This article guides you through some of the most important points to consider when you have to tell your boss she's wrong.
+This article and video guide you through some of the most important points to consider when you have to tell your bosses they're wrong.

 Why It's Important to Say "Stop"